BrahmaBytes/Maya-Grid/README.md

 - **Custom Web Hosting:** Decentralized hosting for websites and content.
 - **Content Delivery Network (CDN):** Distributed storage and content delivery for better performance and security.

-## Why MayaLok?
+## Why MayaGrid?

-The internet has become a controlled and surveilled space, threatening user privacy and freedom. **MayaLok** challenges this paradigm by offering a **new internet**—one that prioritizes users, anonymity, and decentralization.
-By combining philosophy, technology, and incentives, MayaLok paves the way for a **secure and inclusive digital future**.
+The internet has become a controlled and surveilled space, threatening user privacy and freedom. **MayaGrid** challenges this paradigm by offering a **new internet**—one that prioritizes users, anonymity, and decentralization.
+By combining philosophy, technology, and incentives, MayaGrid paves the way for a **secure and inclusive digital future**.

 This project is not just about technology; it’s about creating a **movement for digital freedom**.

 ## How it Works

-1. **Decentralized Network:** MayaLok uses a **peer-to-peer (P2P)** architecture to connect nodes directly, without the need for central servers.
+1. **Decentralized Network:** MayaGrid uses a **peer-to-peer (P2P)** architecture to connect nodes directly, without the need for central servers.
 2. **Node Rewards:** Nodes earn **native cryptocurrency** by handling traffic, storing data, and maintaining the network.
 3. **Blockchain Integration:** All transactions and rewards are managed through a **blockchain-based system**, ensuring transparency and security.
 4. **End-to-End Encryption:** Communications between users are encrypted, ensuring that all messages and files remain private.